RouninMedia/Da3SH/README.md

 **DaNIS³H** serializes core web languages (HTML, CSS, Javascript, SVG, PHP etc.) as JSON.
 The serialized snippets are stored together in a single piece of JSON-encoded data representing a single rich component.

 Whenever needed, one or more core web language snippets can be unpacked from that single piece of JSON (or **DaNIS³H Module**).
-Since the code is encoded as data, this can happen via *any* scripting language on the server-side *or* on the front-end / client-side.
+Since the code is encoded as *data*, this can happen via *any* scripting language on the server-side *or* on the front-end / client-side.

 This approach allows different front-end technologies to sit together collectively as front-end components, but - crucially - it liberates those components from *everything-in-JS* Front-end Reactive Frameworks like ***Angular***, ***React***, ***Vue*** etc.

-And - despite superficial first appearances - it turns out that *everything-as-JSON* is quite different from *everything-in-JS*.
+And - despite expectations - it turns out that *everything-as-JSON* is quite different from *everything-in-JS*.

 ## Deploying Reusable Components is a smart approach to Web Architecture
 *But it's even smarter when it's no longer tied to a single scripting language.*